 The Financial Peace University course is offered twice a year on Monday nights.
 If you miss a class, you can make it up during the next course offering.
-Right now, we are in the process of scheduling our winter 2018 Financial Peace University course.
+Right now, we are in the process of scheduling our summer 2018 Financial Peace University courses.

 “Tough it out through the foggy moments.
 The payoff is larger than you could imaging.
 When you are diligent and listen to God’s command, not only will you change your life, but the lives of people around you.
 Stay the course.” – Jennifer, 2017 Financial Peace University Graduate

 Habitat for Humanity also teaches homeowners other practical skills needed to maintain a home for years to come.
 Our Master Homeowner Program is the only one of its kind in the country.
 It was developed right here in West Virginia with the needs of Habitat for Humanity homebuyers in mind, but it’s open to anyone.